Warwick-Plasma/epoch/CONTRIBUTING.md

 developers.
 In the former case the branch name should begin with your name.
 **Branches in the main repository will be deleted after merge** so if you wish to preserve your branch, it is best to work on a fork.
-Once your branch is ready, merge the latest version of devel and create a merge request. **Submit all merge requests against the devel branch.**
+Once your branch is ready, rebase your changes onto the latest version of of the devel branch and create a merge request.
+**Submit all merge requests against the devel branch.**

 If your contribution adds facility to the input deck, provide a short example in the merge request.
 If it fixes issues or bugs, please reference them